tetthys/Bc/README.md

 # Bc

 Bc is a minimal and accurate tool for calculation.
-It uses bcmath functions internally.
+It uses [bcmath](https://www.php.net/manual/en/book.bc.php) functions internally.

 You can get the exact result you want.

-There are no rounding issue.
-It's like calculating to N digits using a pen and paper.
+There are no rounding issues if you have enough memory.

+It's like calculating to N digits using a pen and paper with your hands.

 # Why Bc?